LIVING IN SOUTH AFRICA

-One of my favorite stories to tell is the one of how I discovered the meaning of my name.
-I was a young twenty something, adventurous, joy seeker.
-I was living in Johannesburg, South Africa in a beautiful two story, eight-bedroom home with a house full of twenty something, adventurous, joy seekers from around the world.
+One of my favorite stories to tell is the one of how I discovered the meaning of my name, Tawanna.
+I was a young twenty-something, adventurous, joy seeker living in Johannesburg, South Africa.
+I lived in a beautiful two-story, eight-bedroom home with a house full of twenty-something, adventurous, joy seekers from around the world.
 Most were university students, models, and young actors.
 The home was gated with greenery and surrounded by a well-manicured yard that had a large vegetable garden in the back.
 In the mornings, people would congregate on the patio sipping tea and sharing stories.

 In health and wellness,